senecaxconnect/xconnect_docs/docs/Platform_Overview.md

 - **Arrow-hosted Gateway (also referred to as vBridge or Virtual Gateway)**: This is a Secure Gateway that sits in our cloud and hosted by us.
 It is generally included in your subscription and can be setup with a few simple steps.
 - **Physical (aka Turnkey)**: This is a hardware appliance sold by Seneca and with the Secure Gateway software and configured with your subscription already
 - **Self-hosted Virtual Machine**: Virtual machines can be configured by Seneca to match the features and functionality of our Turnkey appliance with the purchase of professional services.
-- **Self-hosted Docker Container**: This is a container image (available on Docker Hub) of the xConnect Gateway software that can onboard a gateway in minutes with minimal configuration.
-Some features (ie. Remote Desktop and Secure Tunneling) are not available without configuration help by Seneca.

 Additional technical detail can be found here: [xConnect Secure Gateway Detail](/xconnect_docs/Gateway_Overview)